Frequently Asked Question’s

 How much will I pay in Pensions Contributions?

 The contributions you pay into the scheme will be based on your salary and any overtime and/or additional hours you receive.
 This forms your pensionable pay which is used to calculate your benefits.
-Click here to view the current contribution banding rates.
+Visit the webpage on employee contributions to view the current contribution banding rates.

 What age can I draw my pension?